 The Cabrogal clan of the Darug Nation are the traditional owners of the Fairfield LGA.

-During the next five years, we plan to attract investment to establish ten branch locations across Australia reaching more than 36,000 members.
+During the next five years, we plan to attract investment to establish ten branch locations across Australia.

 The Grameen model is place-based and our locations are selected in consultation with local communities.
 We also consider available data and statistics including the Socio-Economic Indexes for Areas (SEIFA) scores so that we can better understand the level of socio-economic disadvantage in each potential location.